Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 The eureka.instance.prefer-ip-address

-due to the specific DNS resolution rule in the container app environment.
-Don't modify this value so you don't break the binding.
+because of the specific domain name system resolution rule in the container app environment.
+Don't modify this value so that you don't break the binding.

 To remove a binding from a container app, use the --unbind